dchudz/predcomps/README.md

 ### Impact plots with arrows

-- start with example based on GetPairs applied to y = v1*v2, with and without v2 & v2 correlated
+- add to all examples

 ### Examples Needed